 How long does a compost heap stay hot?

 A compost heap will gradually heat up over 4-5 days and then start to cool down.
-It really depends on your climate but once it gets below 110 degree Fahrenheit then turn it over and make sure it is moist enough.
+Once it gets below 110 degree Fahrenheit then turn it over and make sure it is moist enough.
 This will introduce more oxygen and then it will start to heat up again.

 After 4 weeks it should drop to a lower temperature where you can leave it for 2 more weeks then use in your garden.